Our medical curriculum sets the stage for an excellent residency placement, a gratifying career and lifelong learning.

 You may take two electives at any of our affiliated hospitals during your third year of medical school.

-Additionally, you can take Surgical Subspecialties and/or Neurology — two of our three required fourth-year rotations — as third-year electives.
+Additionally, you can take Neurology — one of our two required fourth-year rotations — as third-year electives.

 Within the six clinical clerkships we incorporate a longitudinal course in ethics, dedicating at least one small-group session per clerkship to the ethical dimensions of clinical practice.